-Are you up to speed on the laws related to breastfeeding at work?
+Are you up to speed on the breastfeeding laws as they relate to your business?

 Effective March 2010, “Break Time for Nursing Mothers,” a provision of the federal health care reform law that supports breastfeeding, requires that employers provide paid time and dedicated space for nonexempt employees to express breast milk at work.
-Further, the law requires that employers provide this until the employee’s baby turns one year old.
+Further, breastfeeding laws require that employers provide this until the employee’s baby turns one year old.

-There are also many states with laws of their own supporting breastfeeding in the workplace.
+There are also many states with breastfeeding laws of their own supporting breastfeeding in the workplace.

 At first glance, it may seem like this should provide nursing moms returning to work from maternity leave with all the support they need.
 However, it’s not quite that simple.

 Loopholes leave employees who are classified as exempt – teachers are a good example – uncovered by the law.
-And small employers with fewer than 50 employees, who demonstrate they will suffer business hardship by complying with the law, are exempt from it.
+And small employers with fewer than 50 employees, who demonstrate they will suffer business hardship by complying with the breastfeeding laws, are exempt from them.

-In addition, the law doesn’t cover mothers who wish to breastfeed beyond their baby’s first year.
+In addition, the breastfeeding laws don’t cover mothers who wish to breastfeed beyond their baby’s first year.
 Further complicating the matter, many employers have simply remained resistant to compliance with this law, leaving the nursing mothers who work for them without any provisions of a lactation law to support their breastfeeding efforts.

 Why all the hoopla about lactation support?